Disruption-Consulting/autoMigrate/README.md

 Source the database to be migrated before running the migration script (i.e. ORACLE_HOME and ORACLE_SID)

-Run the migration script in "ANALYZE" mode to prepare the database for migration.
+Run the migration script in "ANALYZE" mode to report on relevant migration details, e.g. database size, version, server platform.

 ```
 ./runMigration.sh -m ANALYZE